skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/SearchAndCreateLobby.md

 This CancellationTokenSource is used only to cancel matchmaking. <br>
 Usually we don't need pass token source.
 If not pass, when we call CancelMatchMaking(), we get just bool result from this method.
 If pass source, we need TryCatch for CancelMatching.<br>
-When matchmaking fails, this always returns false, not an exception.<br>
+When matchmaking fails, this always returns false, not an exception.
+To get result code, use *[LastResultCode](../MatchMakeManager/lastresultcode)*.<br>

-Recommend this for Matchmaking.
+For Host to conclude matchmaking, pass minLobbyMember.<br>
+The value is 0, less than LobbyMaxMembers or null, the matchmaking becomes Auto(Random) matchmaking. <br>
+Auto does not allow Host to kick Guests, and anyone who meets the lobbyCondition can join the lobby.
+When the lobby is full, closes the lobby not to join and start to prepare p2p automatically.

+userAttributes is for matchmaking.
+The user attributes of names, job and so on that is needed before P2P. <br>
+These should be used just for matchmaking and the kick, the data for actual game should be exchanged via p2p for security and server bandwidth.

 ```cs
 using UnityEngine;